Victoria University and GNS Science offer a unique programme in Petroleum Geoscience.

 Graduates of the programme will have extensive knowledge of the latest techniques used in hydrocarbon exploration.
 They will also have first hand experience in working with the petroleum industry.

-For more information, please contact:
+For more information, please contact

+The Master's programme comprises two parts and is normally completed in two calendar years.
+Part 1 (the first year) involves course work and a research preparation course.
+Part 2 (the second year) is a full-time research project, leading to a thesis.
 Since the Masters programme is tailored towards applied problems in petroleum exploration and production, collaboration with the petroleum industry is seen as a vital part of project selection and students are encouraged to work with multi-disciplinary teams on exploration challenges.

 120 points from the BSc(Hons) or other schedulesAll courses are worth 15 points.